 Focus on Identifying Competitors’ Organic Keywords

-If the keyword difficulty for those keywords are appearing to be high, you can filter the KD column and find keywords with low to medium difficulty.
+If the keyword difficulty for those keywords appears to be high, you can filter the KD column and find keywords with low to medium difficulty.
 There you will have their top keywords with quite a moderate difficulty on which you can easily rank.

 Once you know what keyword gaps & opportunities you were missing, it’s time to look within each of your product or service pages and identify how your competitors are able to outrank you.